Bemani: Para Para Paradise

 Built around the Para Para dance style made popular in Japan, Para Para Paradise recreates official dance moves within the game by setting off arrows on screen by using players' hands under a set of motion sensors.
 The music in the game centers around Eurobeat and features songs from Konami and Avex Trax.
 Only three versions of the game were released as Para Para dancing fell out of mainstream popularity in Japan, and the series never saw light outside of the country beyond music game importers and localized Korean versions of the arcade machines.

 Pop'n Stage

 Combining game elements from Dance Dance Revolution and Pop'n Music, Pop'n Stage takes the colorful buttons and lets players play the game on a stage with their feet.
-There was only one version of the game released.
+There were only two versions of the game released: 1st and ex.